+'''

+is dictated by the tlstmCertToTSNMapType column."

+::= { tlstmCertToTSNEntry 2 }

+tlstmCertToTSNMapType OBJECT-TYPE

+SYNTAX

+AutonomousType

+MAX-ACCESS read-create

+STATUS

+current

+DESCRIPTION

+"Specifies the mapping type for deriving a tmSecurityName from a

 certificate.
-Details for mapping of a particular type SHALL be specified in the DESCRIPTION clause of the OBJECT-IDENTITY that describes the mapping.
-If a mapping succeeds it will return a tmSecurityName for use by the TLSTM model and processing stops.
+Details for mapping of a particular type SHALL

+be specified in the DESCRIPTION clause of the OBJECT-IDENTITY

+that describes the mapping.
+If a mapping succeeds it will

+return a tmSecurityName for use by the TLSTM model and

+processing stops.

-If the resulting mapped value is not compatible with the needed requirements of a tmSecurityName (e.g., VACM imposes a 32-octet-maximum length and the certificate derived securityName could be longer) then future rows MUST be searched for additional tlstmCertToTSNFingerprint matches to look for a mapping that succeeds."
+If the resulting mapped value is not compatible with the

-'''
+needed requirements of a tmSecurityName (e.g., VACM imposes a

+32-octet-maximum length and the certificate derived

+securityName could be longer) then future rows MUST be

+searched for additional tlstmCertToTSNFingerprint matches to

+look for a mapping that succeeds."

 DEFVAL { tlstmCertSpecified }

 ::= { tlstmCertToTSNEntry 3 }

-'''

 tlstmCertToTSNData OBJECT-TYPE

+SYNTAX

-SYNTAX OCTET STRING (SIZE(0..1024))
+OCTET STRING (SIZE(0..1024))

 MAX-ACCESS read-create

+STATUS

+current

+DESCRIPTION

-"Axillary data used as optional configuration information for a given mapping specified by the tlstmCertToTSNMapType column.
+"Axillary data used as optional configuration information for

+a given mapping specified by the tlstmCertToTSNMapType column.

 Only some mapping systems will make use of this column.
+The

-The value in this column MUST be ignored for any mapping type that does not require data present in this column."
+value in this column MUST be ignored for any mapping type that

-'''
+does not require data present in this column."

 DEFVAL { "" }

 ::= { tlstmCertToTSNEntry 4 }

-'''

 tlstmCertToTSNStorageType OBJECT-TYPE

+SYNTAX

-SYNTAX StorageType
+StorageType

 MAX-ACCESS read-create

+STATUS

-STATUS current
+current

+DESCRIPTION

 "The storage type for this conceptual row.
+Conceptual rows

-Conceptual rows having the value 'permanent' need not allow write-access to any columnar objects in the row."
+having the value 'permanent' need not allow write-access to

-'''
+any columnar objects in the row."

+DEFVAL

-DEFVAL { nonVolatile }
+{ nonVolatile }

 ::= { tlstmCertToTSNEntry 5 }

 '''

+'''

+Internet-Draft

+'''

+'''

 tlstmCertToTSNRowStatus OBJECT-TYPE

+SYNTAX

-SYNTAX RowStatus
+RowStatus

 MAX-ACCESS read-create

+STATUS

-STATUS current
+current

 DESCRIPTION

 "The status of this conceptual row.
-This object may be used to create or remove rows from this table.
+This object may be used

+to create or remove rows from this table.

-To create a row in this table, a manager must set this object to either createAndGo(4) or createAndWait(5).
+To create a row in this table, a manager must set this object

+to either createAndGo(4) or createAndWait(5).

-Until instances of all corresponding columns are appropriately configured, the value of the corresponding instance of the tlstmParamsRowStatus column is 'notReady'.
+Until instances of all corresponding columns are appropriately

+configured, the value of the corresponding instance of the

+tlstmParamsRowStatus column is 'notReady'.

-In particular, a newly created row cannot be made active until the corresponding tlstmCertToTSNFingerprint, tlstmCertToTSNMapType, and tlstmCertToTSNData columns have been set.
+In particular, a newly created row cannot be made active until

+the corresponding tlstmCertToTSNFingerprint,

+tlstmCertToTSNMapType, and tlstmCertToTSNData columns have been

+set.

-The following objects may not be modified while the value of this object is active(1):
+The following objects may not be modified while the

+value of this object is active(1):

-- tlstmCertToTSNFingerprint
+tlstmCertToTSNFingerprint

 - tlstmCertToTSNMapType

 - tlstmCertToTSNData

-An attempt to set these objects while the value of tlstmParamsRowStatus is active(1) will result in an inconsistentValue error."
+An attempt to set these objects while the value of

+tlstmParamsRowStatus is active(1) will result in

+an inconsistentValue error."

 ::= { tlstmCertToTSNEntry 6 }

--- Maps tmSecurityNames to certificates for use by the SNMP-TARGET-MIB tlstmParamsCount OBJECT-TYPE tlstmParamsTableLastChanged OBJECT-TYPE
+-- Maps tmSecurityNames to certificates for use by the SNMP-TARGET-MIB

+tlstmParamsCount OBJECT-TYPE

+SYNTAX

-SYNTAX Unsigned32
+Unsigned32

 MAX-ACCESS read-only

+STATUS

-STATUS current
+current

 DESCRIPTION

-"A count of the number of entries in the tlstmParamsTable" ::= { tlstmCertificateMapping 4 } tlstmParamsTable OBJECT-TYPE
+"A count of the number of entries in the tlstmParamsTable"

+::= { tlstmCertificateMapping 4 }

+tlstmParamsTableLastChanged OBJECT-TYPE

+SYNTAX

-SYNTAX TimeStamp
+TimeStamp

 MAX-ACCESS read-only

+STATUS

-STATUS current
+current

 DESCRIPTION

-"The value of sysUpTime.0 when the tlstmParamsTable was last modified through any means, or 0 if it has not been modified since the command responder was started."
+"The value of sysUpTime.0 when the tlstmParamsTable

+was last modified through any means, or 0 if it has not been

+modified since the command responder was started."

+'''